Slavko Lukić

-Slavko Lukić (Serbian Cyrillic: Cлaвкo Лукић; born 14 March 1989) is a Serbian footballer who plays as a right back.
+Slavko Lukić (Serbian Cyrillic: Cлaвкo Лукић; born 14 March 1989) is a Serbian professional footballer who plays as a right-back.

 Club career

 Lukić was a member of Red Star Belgrade's youth selections as well as the youth teams of Serbia and Montenegro before the split up in 2006.
 He made his senior debut with FK Morava Velika Plana, before moving to Smederevo.
 Smederevo sent him on a loan spell to Limhamn Bunkeflo, before he would be transferred to Novi Pazar in 2012.

 On 26 March 2013 Lukić got into the center of the conversation about Smederevo's controversial 1–2 loss to Red Star Belgrade; he had tackled Red Star Belgrade's Cadú in the penalty box, and the referee subsequently awarded Red Star a penalty, bringing about allegations that the referee effectively aided Red Star's victory.

 On 26 June 2013 it was reported that Lukić was almost killed in a road rage incident when an unidentified Peugeot tried to push Lukić's car off the highway; the occupants of the unidentified car managed to trap Lukić's car and proceeded to beat him with a metal pole on the stomach.

 On 26 June 2014 it was announced that Lukić signed for FK Sutjeska Nikšić, who had won the Montenegrin First League at the end of the 2014 season.
 On 24 August 2015, Lukić left Sutjeska Nikšić to join Albanian Superliga club Teuta Durrës.

+On 17 March, Istiklol announced the signing of Lukić.

+In April 2025, Lukić was named in the starting line up for Samtse in their season opening match against Transport United.